adamnnagy/etch-a-sketch/README.md

 Drawing on the grid
 1. draw when the mouse clicks
+    currently mousedown only enables drawing, but it doesn't draw, as it draw is attached to the mouseover event.
 1. draw after a click, as the mouse moves around
 1. stop drawing when the mouse is up